-An interview with Antoine Deltour, one of the two whistleblowers who caused the “LuxLeaks” scandal and winner of the SOLIDAR Silver Rose Special Award 2018.
+An interview by Alain Bloëdt, Editor-in-Chief of The Progressive Post with Antoine Deltour, one of the two whistleblowers who caused the “LuxLeaks” scandal and winner of the SOLIDAR Silver Rose Special Award 2018.
 Following his appeal, the Luxembourg Court of Cassation decided, in mid-January, to overturn his conviction, recognising his status as a whistleblower.

 An opportunity to discuss this status which still does not exist at European level will soon be launched at the European Court of Human Rights (ECHR) by his compatriot Raphael Halet, whose cassation appeal was strangely rejected.

 Interviewed by Alain Bloedt, Editor-in-Chief of the Progressive Post.